About this policy

-This policy also explains what types of personal information are gathered when you register for or attend online or blended learning courses, capacity development programmes, and other learning events, either offered exclusively by DiploFoundation, or in collaboration with other partners when the administrative aspects are handled by DiploFoundation.
+This policy also explains what types of personal information are gathered when you register for or attend online or blended learning courses, capacity development programmes, and other learning events, either offered exclusively by DiploFoundation or in collaboration with other partners when the administrative aspects are handled by DiploFoundation.

-DiploFoundation operates from three offices:
+DiploFoundation operates from four offices:

 DiploFoundation also engages staff members based in other parts of the world.

 We collect personal data in a number of ways.
 The following describes what information is collected, and how it is used and stored.